wasp-lang/wasp/web/docs/deployment/deployment-methods/self-hosted.md

 3. Build your app with **`wasp build`**.
 4. Build and run the **server app**.
    - Wasp gives you a `Dockerfile` in the `.wasp/build` directory that you can use to build and run the server app.
-   - We are using Docker to run the server app, but you can run it without Docker if you prefer - just make sure to replicate the set up in the `Dockerfile`.
+   - We are using Docker to run the server app, but you can run it without Docker if you prefer - just make sure to replicate the setup in the `Dockerfile`.
-   - When you run the server app with Docker, you need to set up the server env variables.
+   - When you run the server app with Docker, you need to setup the server env variables.
 You can do this with a `.env` file or by passing the env variables directly to the `docker run` command.
 5. Start the **database** on the server or use a managed database service.
    - We usually run the database in Docker on the same server, but you can run the database directly on the server.
    - You can also use a managed database service which you can connect to from your server.
 This is a great option if you don't want to manage the database yourself, but it can be more expensive.